 Also, not every case falls under that three-year timeframe.
 If your case falls under some exception that shortens your filing deadline, you won’t know.
 The defendant is under no obligation to continue negotiations or offer you any money once the deadline passes and you cannot show proof that you filed a lawsuit timely.
 Given that many truck claims involve permanent injuries, missing the deadline can be catastrophic.
 The best thing is to contact a skilled Biloxi truck accident law firm after the accident.
 Then you’ll have a legal advocate protecting your rights from the start.

 Let Our Biloxi Truck Accident Attorneys Help

-The lawyers at Smith & Holder, PLLC, have decades of experience helping people just like you.
-We won’t stop until your case has been properly assessed, and you have gotten every dollar that your case is worth.
-We are here to help you put the pieces of your life back together when you need it most.
-So give us a call, or contact us online today.
+Give us a call, or contact us online today.
 We’ll schedule a time for you to meet with one of our Biloxi truck accident lawyers to discuss your next steps.
-As experienced legal attorneys, we also have expertise in representing clients with other types of legal matters such as criminal defense.
+As an experienced legal team, we also have expertise in representing clients with other types of legal matters such as product defects, brain injury, and criminal charges defense.
 We are dedicated to serving Gulfport, Pascagoula, and all of Jackson and Harrison Counties.